urbit/azimuth/README.md

 ## Tests

-To run the test suite automatically, use a simple:
+To run the contract test suite automatically, use a simple:

 ```
 npm test